tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 [0.6V](https://www.wolframalpha.com/input/?i=0.6V+*(1+%2B+0k%CE%A9%2F2.2k%CE%A9)) to
 [27.9V](https://www.wolframalpha.com/input/?i=0.6V+*(1+%2B+100k%CE%A9%2F2.2k%CE%A9)).

 The lowest output voltage is in fact not that low.
-It should be limited to around 1 diode drop less than the input voltage.
+In practice it would be limited to around 1 diode drop less than the input voltage.

 ### Enable Pin Connection